 - Price is often much lower than eBay

 Look, I know the amount I received wasn’t mind-boggling but then again I was selling a lot of low-end items.
 It would be different if I was looking to flip some pricier items.

 If I needed to sell a game console, cellphone, or other high-end tech I might choose to go with Decluttr over eBay simply because those kinds of deals are known for attracting scammers who know how to exploit every loophole on eBay!
 (I’m not saying you will get scammed if you sell these things on eBay, just that it’s more likely.)

 (Looking to make more money online?
-Check out this list of the best things to sell on eBay — some are worth hundreds!)
+Check out this list with 50 things that can get you good money on eBay — some are worth hundreds!)

 I hope you enjoyed this Decluttr app review!

 Let me know if you have any questions in the comments section below…and happy decluttering!